Digital camera jargon buster

 This is a type of file format that DSLR cameras and some high-end standard cameras can create.
 It gives maximum image quality and versatility when editing with photo-editing software, but file sizes are very large and they require some processing in photo-editing software before they can be used.

-For more on the difference between Raw and Jpeg image quality, visit our guide on 10 photography tips for taking better photos.
+For more on the difference between Raw and Jpeg image quality, visit 10 photography tips for taking better photos.

 Some portraits taken with a flash can result in an unsightly ‘red-eye’ effect.
 The built-in technology reduces the chance of red eye appearing in portraits.